-they accrete matter and angular momentum,

-which spins them up: an X-ray binary.
+The second star starts spilling matter onto the neutron star, which accretes matter and angular momentum, which spins it up: an X-ray binary.

 When accretion stops, we have a very fast pulsar in orbit with a neutron star or white dwarf.